Gastroparesis

 • Electrical stimulation of the stomach – In very rare cases and for certain causes of gastroparesis, doctors use electrical stimulation to make the stomach empty.

-Publications on GPOEM aka POP procedure:
+Publications on GPOEM aka POP Procedure:

 G Poem Information from US National Library of Medicine